Africa Vegetable Breeding Consortium

 • Regular feedback from evaluation trials of improved breeding lines.
 WorldVeg scientists will specify the traits to be monitored and provide experimental protocols.

 • Feedback on trait development that consortium companies would like WorldVeg breeding programs to pursue.
-This information will be gathered through a survey questionnaire developed by WorldVeg and distributed to consortium companies, and through discussions at the annual workshops.
+This information will be gathered through a survey questionnaire among consortium members, and through discussions at the annual workshops.

 • Data on annual seed sales (in metric tons per variety per year) and information on which traits from WorldVeg were used for each variety.
 For some traits, it is possible to say they came from WorldVeg, while for other traits more than one source may have been used, which can then be indicated.